cloudius-systems/osv/README.md

 ```

 By default, this runs OSv under KVM, with 4 VCPUs and 2GB of memory,
-and runs the default management application (containing a shell, Web
+and runs the default management application containing a shell, a
-server, and SSH server).
+REST API server and a browser base dashboard (at port 8000).

 If running under KVM you can terminate by hitting Ctrl+A X.